LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_PID.rst

         \varepsilon_{n-2}^{-k_3/(p+1)},

 where the constants :math:`k_1`, :math:`k_2` and :math:`k_3` default to 0.58,
-0.21 and 0.1, respectively, and :math:`p` is described below.
+0.21 and 0.1, respectively, and :math:`p` is the global order of the time integration method.
 In this estimate, a floor of :math:`\varepsilon > 10^{-10}` is enforced to avoid division-by-zero errors.

 This is implemented as a derived SUNAdaptController class, and defines its *content* field as: